LOOPIS-app/loopis-admin/README.md

 init commit with basic features not tested live<br>

-## 💾 Installation/Update of "LOOPIS Admin"
+## 💾 Installation/Update of "LOOPIS Plugin"

-1. Download and zip the folder "loopis-admin".
+1. Download and zip the folder "loopis-plugin".
 2. Upload the zip using **WordPress admin dashboard > Plugins > Add New Plugin**.
 3. To trigger database changes: deactivate + reactivate the plugin.